 We’ve all been there, staring at the store shelves or the Amazon page for too long, pondering too many too similar products.
 This toothpaste or that one?
 That hoodie or this one?
 This whey or that whey?
-We’re overwhelmed by the choices (Which is best?), and we may be tormented by anxiety (The perfect choice is here somewhere) and regret (I should’ve picked a different one).
+We’re overwhelmed by the choices (Which is best?), and we may be tormented by anxiety (The perfect choice is here somewhere) and regret (I should’ve picked that other one).
 This is called the tyranny of choice, and it can afflict us in the gym, too.
 This exercise or that one?
 Long rest or short rest?
 High reps or medium or low?
 It’s a modern problem.
 Long ago there was just one toothpaste in the general store and just a few exercises performed in gyms.
 Let’s explore how too many workout choices can be a negative, and frame a strategy for seeing through an overload of options.
 Sometimes more is less and less is more.

 MORE IS LESS

-There once was a book called Bill Pearl’s Keys to the Inner Universe, which sounds like some sort of New Age tome, but is instead a weirdly titled exercise compendium.
+There once was Bill Pearl’s Keys to the Inner Universe, which sounds like some sort of New Age tome, but is instead a weirdly titled exercise compendium.
 Published in 1979 (and still in print), it’s basically a 638-page collection of every bodybuilding exercise variation four-time Mr. Universe Pearl and his two editors and two illustrators could conjure up, some 1200 of them, most just slightly different from the one that precedes it and the one that succeeds it, and on and on.
 So, you get the standing, reverse, medium-grip curl on a biceps machine and the standing, reverse, medium-grip easy curl bar cheat curl and the standing, reverse, medium-grip easy curl bar curl and the standing, reverse, medium-grip easy curl bar curl against a wall and the standing, reverse, medium-grip, run-the-rack barbell curl.
 And those are just some of the standing, medium-grip reverse curls!
 And on and on, times 1200.

 Wait, which one is the key to the inner universe or at least the key to bigger arms?
 It’s like staring at a pile of 1200 keys and trying to guess the one that fits.
 Working out becomes an elaborate puzzle that it seems you can never solve.
 Just tell me the best exercise!
 What’s the key?
 (And what’s the inner universe?)
 Your head may start to hurt, your will may start to seep away, as you think someone else, some Pearl, somewhere in the outer universe, has the key, and you’re destined to never find it, to never do the right exercises in the right order for the right number of sets and reps.